6. Environmental Impact

 This makes good economics

-because recycling saves on several costs AND allows a mineral resource
+because recycling saves on several costs including energy and transport AND allows a mineral resource

 like iron's haematite or magnetite ore resources to last a lot longer – slower depletion of